willyspinner/boiler/README.md

 Flags:

-    -i : specify information for usage (you will edit this using EDITOR) -s : specify scripts to be run for usage (you will edit this using EDITOR)
+    -i : specify information new boilerplate (you will edit this using EDITOR)

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-